zach-chairez/New-Site/content/post/final-project-epl-forecasting/index.md

 </div>

 The columns HomeTeam, AwayTeam, FTR, Referee, and FTR have now been turned into categorical variables with particular integer assignments.
 These new variables will be the inputs we use for our classifiers as opposed to strings.
-In addition, we've split the date into multipe columns with their associated day and month.
+In addition, we've split the date into multiple columns with their associated day and month.
 Notice how we did not create a column for the year.
 In this case, we're ignoring the time component of the data and simply categorizing the day and month as particular classes.

 #### <u> Separating the Training and Testing Sets </u>
 Here, we'll separate all of the seasons between the training and testing data sets.
 Seasons 2010-2020 will be in our training set, while the last season, 2020-2021, will be our testing set.